apaladiychuk/cognix/docs/connectors/onedrive.md

 **token**  <br/>
 The OAuth token you generate from OneDrive for CogniX to have access to the resource.
 Below a detailed description on how to get it

-Since the UI is still under costruction folling some manual steps to get the OneDrive toke.
+Since the UI is still under construction you'll need to do some manual steps to get the OneDrive token.
-This process will be automated with the UI evelution
+This process will be automated with the UI evolution

 paste in your browser the following link if you are running CogniX on your private Docker deployment
 ```js